packnback/site/packnback.github.io/content/blog/work_begins.md

 the administrator of machine B must authorize deletion.

-This is extremely important in the event that machine A becomes infected by ransomware or another such attacker.
+This is extremely important in the event that machine A becomes infected by ransom-ware or another such attacker.
 A compromised machine should only be able to compromise future backups, but never past backups.